ThinkingStudios/MagicLib/README.md

 - Further features may be included in future developments.

 ### I18n
 - We have reimplemented I18n independent of MC and can set the list of alternate languages for MagicLib I18n.
-Mojang uses some tricks with I18n text to make some features of String.format unavailable, which is usually annoying.
+Mojang uses some tricks with I18n text to make some features of `String.format` unavailable, which is usually annoying.

-### Malilib extensions
+### MaFgLib extensions
-- We have written a very useful configuration management module for Malilib where we will use basic data types with Java annotations to generate configuration lists wherever possible.
+- We have written a very useful configuration management module for MaFgLib where we will use basic data types with Java annotations to generate configuration lists wherever possible.
 Also, for configuration files we have included a configuration versioning system which will help you to quickly write your own custom migration solution in the event of a major change to the configuration file structure.
-- We have ported some features from a higher version of Malilib to make it easier to use the same features when using Malilib adapted to a lower version of Minecraft
+- We have ported some features from a higher version of MaFgLib to make it easier to use the same features when using MaFgLib adapted to a lower version of Minecraft

 ## Development

 ### Support

-Current main development for Minecraft version: 1.20.4
+Current main development for Minecraft version: 1.20.1

 And use `preprocess` to be compatible with all versions.

 **Note: I only accept the following versions of issues.
 Please note that this information is time-sensitive and any version of the issue not listed here will be closed**

-- Minecraft 1.14.4
-- Minecraft 1.15.2
 - Minecraft 1.16.5
-- Minecraft 1.17.1
 - Minecraft 1.18.2
 - Minecraft 1.19.2
-- Minecraft 1.19.3
-- Minecraft 1.19.4
 - Minecraft 1.20.1
-- Minecraft 1.20.2
 - Minecraft 1.20.4

 ### Mappings